filotimo-project/.github/profile/README.md

 Where can I download an ISO?
 In the latest run of https://github.com/filotimo-project/filotimo/actions/workflows/make_iso.yml

 How can I contribute?
-Contact me, or simply submit a pull request :)
+Contact @tduck973564, or simply submit a pull request :)

 ## What's improved from normal Fedora Atomic